-The schedule for implementing Central Instrumentation and Control may be seen in the Project Master Schedule, provided as part of the Conceptual Design Report.
-Water Cooling Systems (WBS 62) will be ready to support startup of NCSX subsystems requiring water cooling.
+The schedule for implementing Central Instrumentation and Control may be seen in the project Master Schedule, provided as part of the Preliminary Design Report.
+Water Cooling Systems (WBS 61) will be ready to support startup of NCSX subsystems requiring water cooling.
 Most of the equipment already exists.
 Only equipment that appears to need replacement will be replaced.
 Title II design will be completed in FY06.
-Water systems will be operation in time for subsystem and integrated systems testing.
+Water systems will be in operation in time for subsystem and integrated systems testing.

-The most severe risk in this system is the uncertainty about the state of the equipment which is presently not in service.
-The cost and scheduled estimates to refurbish the system are based on what is known from inspection.
+The most severe risk in this system is the uncertainty about the state of the equipment that is presently not in service.
+The cost and scheduled estimates to refurbish the system are based on inspections of the existing equipment, prior experience gained from NSTX installations and a published cost-estimating database.
 Additional parts of the system may need replacement once the system has been started up and tested.
 Sufficient cost and schedule contingency will be provided to ensure that unforeseen maintenance will not impact other systems.